House Poor: What It Means And How To Avoid It

 Changes In Cost Of Living

-Your cost of living isn’t always going to remain the same.
-Utilities may rise, the price of food can fluctuate, your bank could increase the interest rate on your credit cards or you may overspend on entertainment.
+Your cost of living won’t always remain the same.
+Utility costs may rise, the price of food can fluctuate, your bank could increase the interest rate on your credit cards or you may overspend on entertainment.

-These things happen, and they can seriously impact your ability to afford your mortgage payment if you’re not prepared for them.
+All of these factors can seriously impact your ability to afford your mortgage payment if you’re not prepared.

-It’s recommended that you plan for at least a 10% increase in the cost of living when creating your budget to buy a home.
-This will help ensure that you can meet your financial obligations, including homeownership expenses, even if there are unexpected circumstances that arise.
+Experts recommend planning for at least a 10% increase in the cost of living when creating your budget to buy a home.
+This will help ensure that you can meet your financial obligations, including homeownership expenses, even if you encounter unexpected circumstances.

 Losing A Job

-If you’re worried about this happening to you, make sure to have an emergency fund in place that can cover at least 6 months’ worth of expenses.
-This will help ensure that you won’t be forced to sell your home or declare bankruptcy if you do find yourself unemployed.
+If you’re worried about a potential job loss, make sure to have an emergency fund in place that can cover at least 6 months’ worth of expenses.
+This will help ensure you won’t be forced to sell your home or declare bankruptcy if a job ends.

 How To Avoid Being House Poor

-If you’re thinking about buying a home or already own one, there are a few things you can do to avoid being house poor.
+If you’re thinking about buying a home or already own one, you can take various steps to avoid being house poor.
+Let’s explore a few of them.

 Determine Your Debt-To-Income Ratio

-To avoid getting yourself into a situation where you’re at risk of becoming house poor, you should first determine your debt-to-income (DTI) ratio.
+To all but eliminate the possibility of becoming house poor, you should first determine your debt-to-income ratio (DTI).

 - 0 – 36%: Good